The Larger Picture

 -

-If you have questions, please contact the library's Head of Information Literacy Initiatives, Mike Kiel, at skiel@ubalt.edu or 410.837.4236
+If you have questions about the RLB library's information literacy program, please contact the Head of Information Literacy Initiatives: